All Episodes

 Hi.

-Yeah, I'm a uh longtime listener, first-time caller.
+Yeah, I'm a longtime listener, first-time caller.

 And I was hoping you might be able to enlighten me a little bit.

-I'm just sitting there asking myself, well, where'd the cash go?
+And, you know, when the banks came to us and said, hey, we need almost a trillion dollars, I'm just sitting there asking myself, well, where'd the cash go?

-Well, that is a multi part answer.
+Well, that is a multi-part answer.

 Okay.

-But it doesn't matter because they happen within close proximity.
+I don't know which came first, but it doesn't matter because they happen within close proximity.

-The word should have been rent, but uh people felt it was not fair that some people were not allowed to have homes.
+The word should have been rent, but people felt it was not fair that some people were not allowed to have homes.

 So loans are made to people that could not pay them.